-Well, you are now in a great position to set-up subscription products on your WooCommerce store.
+Well, you are now in a great position to create and manage subscription products on your WooCommerce store.

 So let’s now talk about some popular tools to better manage your WooCommerce subscriptions and grow sales.

 You need something quick and easy.
-Subscriptions are not just about creating products.
-It’s about managing them, your customers, growing sales and a lot more.
+There is much more to subscriptions than creating products.
+It’s about managing them, your customers, growing sales, and more.

-Smart Manager is compatible with WooCommerce Subscriptions plugin.
-This means you can manage all your WooCommerce subscriptions from one place, 10x faster.
+It is compatible with WooCommerce Subscriptions plugin.
+This means you can manage all your WooCommerce subscriptions from one place.

-Extending the trial of your 50 customers in one go, reducing the sign-up fee for selected products quickly, canceling subscriptions in bulk, you can do easily without entering into each subscription with Smart Manager.
+Extending the trial of your fifty customers in one go, reducing the sign-up fee for selected products quickly, canceling subscriptions in bulk…you can do easily without entering into each subscription with Smart Manager.

-What more you can do using Smart Manager:
+What more you can do using Smart Manager for subscriptions:

 - Changing subscription statuses, re-activating or canceling subscriptions in bulk.

-- Directly edit a subscription without moving to individual subscriptions.
+- Edit subscriptions directly without moving to individual subscriptions.